 Category 100-93/A 92-86/B 85-75/C 74-70/D 69-0/F Accuracy of Information All information is accurate and closely relates to the text where writing is creative.
-Most of the information is accurate, but one or two things throughout were incorrectly quoted or Three or four instances of inaccuracy.
+Most of the information is accurate, but one or two things throughout were incorrectly Three or four instances of inaccuracy.
 Five or six instances of inaccuracy.
 Six or more instances of inaccuracy.
-Creative Effort Project is highly creative and involved obvious effort referred to.
-Project is somewhat creative, but some ideas are unoriginal.
-Effort is still clearly displayed.
-More effort could have been used.
-Some of the pages are creative, but only the minimum was attempted.
-Only the minimum was attempted throughout.
-Pages are plain.
-No creativity was used.
+Creative Effort Project is highly creative and quoted or referred to.
+Project is somewhat More effort Only the No creativity was used. involved obvious effort creative, but some ideas are unoriginal.
+Effort is still clearly displayed. used.
+Some of the pages are creative, but only the minimum was attempted. attempted throughout.
+Pages are plain. was used.
 Quality of Thought The writing and illustrative aspects both show higher level thinking.
 Most of the project contains elements that show higher level thinking.
 3 or 4 aspects of the project do not prove quality thought; ideas are cliché or generic.
 5 to 7 aspects of the project use cliché or generic ideas, either in the writing or illustrative portions.
-More than 7 aspects of the project are generic or cliché.
+More than ? aspects of the project are generic or cliché.
 Quality thought does not seem to be considered.
-Completed All Pages (26) All pages complete.
-1 page is missing.
+Completed All Pages (26) All pages complete. l page is missing.
 2 pages are missing.
 3 pages are missing.
 4 or more pages are missing.
 Grammar/ Spelling There are only 1 or 2 grammar or spelling are errors.
 There are 3 or 4 grammar or spelling errors.
 There are 5 or 6 grammar or spelling errors.
 There are 7 to 9 grammar or spelling errors.
 There are 10 or more grammar or spelling errors.
 Writing Style is Appropriate for Assignment The writing style is appropriate for each page and is on the ninth grade level.
 Writing style may be inappropriate or immature on one page.
 Writing style is inappropriate or immature on two pages.
 Writing style is inappropriate or immature on three pages.
 Writing style is inappropriate or immature on more than three pages.